mahmood-sajjadi/react-boilerplate/README.md

 ## What I like to do later (not ordered)
 * adding husky hooks
 * add more eslit rules and prettier
-* adding more inline-comments and maybe tsdoc to auto generate documentation
 * adding end to end testing with cypress